top of page

 Calcutta Coupler Mechanism

-The. sticks are not very secure and can work their way free and interfere with the key, preventing it from going down far enough to make a sound.
+The sticks are not very secure and can work their way free and interfere with the key, preventing it from going down far enough to make a sound.

 In one case, the harmonium was turned upside down and almost all of the sticks scattered around the keyboard.

-The image below shows the coupler sticks underneath the keyboard mechanism.
-The keyboard is below the picture with the white lifter mechanisms for each key at the bottom of the picture.
-The lifters for the reeds are at the top of the picture.
-Note the diagonal scratches in the coupler sticks which helps you put the sticks back in the right place if you had to remove several of them.
+Note the diagonal scratches on the coupler sticks which helps you put the sticks back in the right location if you had to remove several of them.

 Scale Changer Harmonium Coupler Mechanism